 Once necessity has been determined, the Division evaluates the "appropriateness" of a compliance schedule.
-Factors relevant to whether a compliance schedule in a specific permit is "appropriate" under 40 C.F.R. § 122.47(a) include: how much time the discharger has already had to meet the WQBEL(s) under prior permits; the extent to which the discharger has made good faith efforts to comply with the WQBELs and other requirements in its prior permit(s); whether there is any need for modifications to treatment facilities, operations or measures to meet the WQBELs and if so, how long would it take to implement the modifications to treatment, operations or other measures; or whether the discharger would be expected to use the same treatment facilities, operations or other measures; or compliance schedule proposed must be an enforceable sequence of events that contains milestones.
+Factors relevant to whether a compliance schedule in a specific permit is "appropriate" under 40 C.F.R. § 122.47(a) include: how much time the discharger has already had to meet the WQBEL(s) under prior permits; the extent to which the discharger has made good faith efforts to comply with the WQBELs and other requirements in its prior permit(s); whether there is any need for modifications to treatment facilities, operations or measures to meet the WQBELs and if so, how long would it take to implement the modifications to treatment, operations or other measures; or whether the discharger would be expected to use the same treatment facilities, operations or other measures to meet the WQBEL as it would have used to meet the WQBEL in its prior permit.
+The compliance schedule proposed must be an enforceable sequence of events that contains milestones.
 If the compliance schedule lasts longer than one year, the milestones must be no more than one year apart and must describe how the compliance schedule will lead to compliance with the underlying permit limit at the end of the compliance schedule.
 The final effluent limits must be contained in the permit and should be included at the end of the compliance schedule.

 In this case, the division has determined that the compliance schedule is appropriate.
 The permittee is embarking upon 15 years of capital improvement projects at three WWTFs at an estimated cost of \$105 million to meet Regulation 31 nutrient limits that are or will be applied for the first time.
 The permittee has satisfied not only the Compliance Schedule Policy CW-3 and federal requirements, but also the compliance schedule parameters set forth in Regulation 85.
-For total recoverable arsenic, dissolved zinc, and sulfide, the discharger is being subject to these permit limits for the first time, whereas for dissolved copper the permit limits are lower than they were in the previous permit.
+For total recoverable arsenic and sulfide, the discharger is being subject to these permit limits for the first time.
 The discharger may need to make modifications to treatment facilities, operations or other measures in order to meet the new effluent limits.